From Rustic to Modern: 6 Stunning DIY Oval Mirror Frames

 2. Modern Metallic Edge

-1. Choose Your Material: Select metal strips in your desired finish—copper, stainless steel, or brass for a warm or cool look.
+• Make Your Decision Regarding the Frame Material: Pick the metal strips in your favorite finish—copper, stainless steel or brass for a warmer or cooler appearance.

-3. Form the Frame: Gently bend the metal strips around a template that matches the size of your mirror to achieve the oval shape.
-Secure the ends together with welding or a strong adhesive.
+• Create the Frame: Carefully wrap the metal strips around a form that corresponds to the size of your mirror in order to get an oval shape.
+Join the ends together by either welding or using a very strong glue.

 3. Mosaic Magic